-It ensures horizontal and vertical co-ordination and integration across the national, provincial and local spheres of government.
-In addition, the IDP requires community participation and stakeholder involvement.
-The integrated development planning process is therefore critical for the success of every South African municipality's endeavour to bring about responsive, developmental and accountable local government.
-The IDP also binds the municipality in the exercise of its executive authority.
+The IDP facilitates horizontal and vertical coordination and integration across national, provincial, and local spheres of government.
+Furthermore, it necessitates community participation and stakeholder involvement.
+Consequently, the integrated development planning process is crucial for the success of every South African municipality's endeavour to establish responsive, developmental, and accountable local government.
+Additionally, the IDP binds the municipality in the exercise of its executive authority.